-Andrea Sofia Rodriguez Matos is a junior majoring in Art History with a minor in Photography at Florida International University.
+Andrea Sofia R. Matos is a senior majoring in Art History with a minor in Photography at Florida International University.
 Passionate for the art and culture of the Caribbean, Latin America, and the African Diaspora, she aspires to be a curator.
 She has had the privilege of working with various art institutions in Miami and Puerto Rico, which have challenged her visual literacy and exposed her to the contemporary art scene.
 As part of Art Society Conflict, Andrea desires to expand her knowledge in art and the history of Florida’s most vibrant city.

 I decided to make video chronicles of FIU’s Honors College class ‘Art, Society, Conflict’ with professor and artist John W. Bailly.
 I thought it would be fun to document this experience as we navigate this “new normal” in-person university classes.